MicrosoftDocs/azure-reference-other/stream-analytics-docs/coalesce-azure-stream-analytics.md

 ms.date: 08/02/2024
 ---
 # COALESCE
+:white_check_mark: Azure Stream Analytics :white_check_mark: Fabric Eventstream

 Evaluates the arguments in order and returns the value of the first expression that initially does not evaluate to NULL.

 ## Syntax